眾生無邊誓願度

 The Question of Successful Transformation of the Basis After Enlightenment

-All other bodhisattvas, after truly realizing enlightenment and understanding the mind, only then begin to gradually revolutionize their basis toward the pure essence of the Tathāgatagarbha.
-With each portion of revolution of basis, a portion of defilement is eliminated, a portion of purity increases, the bodhisattva's wisdom grows by a portion, and their fruition level advances by one stage, until Buddhahood is attained.
+All other Bodhisattvas, only after genuinely realizing the enlightened mind, begin the gradual process of transforming their sixth and seventh consciousnesses to align with the pure nature of the Tathāgatagarbha.
+As a portion of the basis is transformed, a portion of defilement is eliminated, and a portion of purity increases.
+Consequently, the Bodhisattva's wisdom grows incrementally, their fruition level advances by one stage, continuing until Buddhahood is attained.

-The power of an exemplar is boundless.
-As the saying goes, "Near vermilion, one becomes red; near ink, one becomes black."
-Near the Tathāgatagarbha, one inevitably becomes selfless and pure like it, maintaining a non-active mind amidst conditioned activities.
-Without truly realizing the Tathāgatagarbha, one remains near the five aggregates, near afflictions; thus, the mind cannot become pure, cannot become non-active, and lacks the quality of non-action.
+The power of example is boundless.
+As the saying goes, "Near vermilion, one turns red; near ink, one turns black."
+Near the Tathāgatagarbha, one inevitably becomes selfless and pure like it, maintaining a non-active mind within conditioned activities.
+Without genuinely realizing the Tathāgatagarbha, one remains close to the five aggregates and close to afflictions.
+Consequently, the mind cannot become pure, cannot become non-active, and lacks the nature of non-action.

 ——Master Sheng-Ru's Teachings